 The Large Black hog has remarkable maternal instincts.
 The sows can whelp and wean large litters successfully.
 Her piglets have the largest survival rate because of her abilities.
-Only the Red Wattle and the Gloucester Old Spot pig are her rivals.
+Only the Red Wattle and the Gloucester Old Spot heritage pig breeds are her rivals.

 Hogs, by nature, are suspicious and with their ears covering their eyes, it’s a good idea to talk to them and move slowly around them.
 I would never try to herd them by chasing.
 They are large and could hurt themselves, their piglets, your dog, or even cause you to be harmed inadvertently.

 Even though the Large Black pig remains on the Threatened list, their numbers are on the rise.
 Because they do so well on pasture and foraging, those producers who have realized the consumer demand for pastured, non-GMO pork, are raising them once again.

 Heritage breeds have the same characteristics as their ancestors.
 They thrive and produce the best meat only on pasture and foraging.
 Their unusually lean and luscious meat is altered when treated as a confined hybrid breed.
 The micro-marbleing of their meat makes it self-basting and uniquely flavored.